 In the meantime, the company has both a Nomination and Compensation Advisory Committee and an Audit and Supervisory Committee at present, which raises concerns about the increased burden on outside directors due to the additional audit duties.
 While operating the new structure, we will make the necessary improvements.
 The risk monitoring function that was undertaken by auditors from financial institutions in the former structure is now handled by outside directors who are Audit and Supervisory Committee members in the present structure.
 Therefore, it becomes even more important to appoint outside directors with enhanced adequacy and diversity.
-In the present era of VUCA, the capabilities to calmly and positively handle risks and flexibly respond to environmental changes are available actions in response to environmental changes and risks.
+In the present era of VUCA, the capabilities to calmly and positively handle risks and flexibly respond to environmental changes are essential requirements for achieving the material issue of the establishment of a resilient organization.
+To this end, I recognize that the future requirement is to increase diversity on the Board of Directors and throughout the entire workforce of the TOK Group, thereby increasing ideas, options, and the range of available actions in response to environmental changes and risks.